bombasticSlacks/Aspirant/Game/Injury.md

 Make a [Fitness](Fitness), [Acrobatics](Acrobatics), or [Science](Science) test at a -3 if you succeed you are no longer on fire.
 For each consecutive turn you stop, drop and roll this test is at a +1.
 It is important to note some forms of militarized fire are sticky and impossible to put out without help or tools.

 ### Being Wounded
 If your character is injured, they only have so long before they pass out/collapse.
-In general on each combat turn you are wounded after you have performed your action you make a resolve + heroism test to see if you can continue to fight at a reasonable level (the use of medication and stabilization can cause you to ignore this).
+In general on each combat turn you are wounded after you have performed your action you make a [Composure](Composure) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to see if you can continue to fight at a reasonable level (the use of medication and stabilization can cause you to ignore this).
 If you fail this test you fall unconscious.
 For every severe injury after the first add a -1 to the test for every critical injury add -2 to the test.

 ### Lingering Pain
 After someone is Wounded, whether they pass out or stay conscious they will suffer long term effects.
 Once the combat ends you will take negatives to any skill tests.
 Critical injuries give a -3 to all tests and Severe injuries give a -2 to all tests.
 This lasts until your characters gets to [rest](Telling-The-Story#Resting).